kenseitehdev/MokshaJS/README.md

 ## Batch

 ### Description
-The `Batch` class manages a set of update functions and flushes them in a batched manner to optimize performance.
+The `Batch` class manages a queue of update functions that need to be executed.
+It allows batching of updates to improve performance by minimizing DOM reflows.

 ### Methods
-- **constructor()**: Initializes the batch with an empty queue and state variables.
 - **add(updateFunction)**: Adds an update function to the batch and schedules a flush.
 - **scheduleFlush()**: Schedules the flush operation if not already flushing.
 - **flush()**: Executes all queued update functions in the next animation frame.